lukasoppermann/veare-pre-next/storage/app/articles/150917-easy-development-using-homestead.md

 192.168.10.10  myapp.dev
 ```

-Save and close the file.
+Should you get an error due to missing permissions, use vim to edit the file.
+In vim you navigate with the keyboard arrow keys.
+To go into "insert mode" and change the file, press the `i` key.
+Once you aer done press `Esc` to exit insert mode and type `:qw` and hit the `enter` key to save and close the file (you can close a file without saving by simply typing `:q`).
 Now we need to init homestead and edit the `homestead.yaml` file.
 You can probably leave most settings as they are, but I will run you through some of them nevertheless.
 Run the following two commands on your command line.

 ```bash
 homestead init